mobbay4/KnowHow/docs/Programming/Git/git_general.md

 One can secure his SSH keys and configure an authentication agent so that you will not have to reenter your passphrase every time you use your SSH keys.
 This [tutorial explains how to configure the SSH-Agent].

+## Commit Messages

+There are several ways to write comprehencive commit messages.
+This [nice block article][Commit Message Block Article] gives some very introductive tipps what makes a commit message readable.
+Also it informs one on how to structure it that GitLab can present it correctly.

+[Commit Message Block Article]: https://chris.beams.io/posts/git-commit/
 [tutorial explains how to configure the SSH-Agent]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/working-with-ssh-key-passphrases#auto-launching-ssh-agent-on-git-for-windows
 [Undo current changes]: https://docs.gitlab.com/ee/topics/git/numerous_undo_possibilities_in_git/